Explanation of Course Numbers

 MAE 4129.
 Biomechanics II.
 3 Credits.

 Mechanical analysis of physiological fluid dynamics.
 Application of fluid flow analysis techniques to cardiovascular, pulmonary, respiratory, and phonatory flows.
 Introduction to biomedical devices that manipulate physiological flows.
 May be taken for graduate credit with approval of department.
 Prerequisite: MAE 3128.

 MAE 4149.
 Thermal Systems Design.
 3 Credits.

 Completion of a thermal systems design project that requires integration of engineering science, economics, reliability, safety, ethics, professional responsibility, and social considerations.
 Development and use of design methodology, optimization, feasibility considerations, detailed system descriptions, and presentation of results.
-Prerequisite: MAE 3187.
+Prerequisites: MAE 3187.
+(Fall, Every year)

 MAE 4157.
 Aerodynamics Laboratory.
 1 Credit.

 Subsonic and supersonic wind tunnel experiments and simulations.
 Prerequisite: MAE 3155.
 (Fall)

 Lift and drag estimation methods.
 Airplane performance measures, such as range and endurance, turning flight, specific excess power and acceleration, takeoff and landing performance.
 Longitudinal and lateral-direction static and dynamic stability.
 Control surface effectiveness.
 Prerequisites: MAE 3126.
 (Fall, Every year)